Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model

 \section{Motivation}

 \ourapproach~is motivated by two key insights from detailed analyses of the DLM sampling process, as shown in Figure~\ref{fig:motivation}.

-\paragraph{Insight 1: Difficulty Decreases over DLM Generation Process.} The task of generating a masked token is not uniformly difficult throughout the DLM Generation process.
-In the initial steps, the context is sparse, consisting mostly of `[MASK]' tokens and the initial prompt.
-In this low-information setting, DLMs are highly uncertain and challenging to generate tokens.
+\paragraph{Insight 1: Difficulty Decreases over DLM Generation Process.} The task of generating a masked token is not uniformly difficult throughout the DLM generation process.
+In the initial steps, the context is sparse, consisting mostly of `\texttt{[MASK]}' tokens and the initial prompt.
+In this low-information setting, DLMs are highly uncertain, making token generation challenging.
 However, as more tokens are generated in subsequent steps, the contextual information available to DLMs increases substantially.
 This richer context progressively reduces DLMs' uncertainty and simplifies the generation of remaining tokens.

-As shown in Figure~\ref{fig:motivation}(a), the DLMs’ average prediction confidence steadily increases as more of the sequence is generated.
+As shown in Figure~\ref{fig:motivation} (left), the DLMs’ average prediction confidence steadily increases as more of the sequence is generated.
 This observation strongly motivates the need for an adaptive acceleration strategy.
-An idea DLM sampler should be cautious when the context is limited and become progressively more aggressive as DLMs' confidence grows.
+An ideal DLM sampler should be cautious when the context is limited and become progressively more aggressive as DLMs' confidence grows.
 This allows for a more principled approach to acceleration that maximizes speed without prematurely committing to low-confidence tokens.

 \paragraph{Insight 2: Dynamic Context of DLM Generated Tokens.} A significant difference between DLMs and ARMs is the context of generated tokens.
-In ARMs, the prefix context for any generated token is fixed.
-However, in DLMs, the context of generated tokens evolves as `[MASK]' tokens are filled in.
+In ARMs, the prefix context for each generated token is fixed.
+However, in DLMs, the context of generated tokens evolves as `\texttt{[MASK]}' tokens are filled in.
 Therefore, the DLM's predicted confidence of generated tokens can dramatically change as new information becomes available.
-For example, a token might be predicted with high confidence based on sparse local context, only to be revealed as a likely error once a more complete global context is established, as depicted in Figure~\ref{fig:motivation}(b).
+For example, a token might be predicted with high confidence based on sparse local context, only to be revealed as a likely error once a more complete global context is established, as depicted in Figure~\ref{fig:motivation} (right).